Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: Predictions at

-Moving ahead we implement the regressor models as outlined in \autoref{subsec:reg} in a similar way to $z=0$.
-In \autoref{fig:regz}, we present the optimal models derived from both our fraction-based and feature-based approaches at $z=1$, and $z=1$.
-The predictions from these models are then plotted against the true values in \autoref{fig:scatterz}(a, b) where a detailed comparison is made between the fraction-based and feature-only approaches for the prediction of concerned features at $z=1$ (top three rows) and $z=2$ (bottom three rows).
-In the following subsection, we give a detailed comparison of these with the accuracies of our models.
-We also present the mass functions for both approaches in a similar way to $z=0$, in \autoref{fig:massfuncz}.
+We then implement the regressor layer of MIG in a manner similar to $z=0$.
+The predictions from these models are plotted against the true values in \autoref{fig:scatterz}(a, b), where we make a detailed comparison between the fraction-based and feature-only approaches for the prediction of the targeted features at $z=1$ (top three rows) and $z=2$ (bottom three rows).
+In the following subsections, we provide a detailed comparison of these approaches with respect to our model’s accuracy.
+We also present the mass functions for both approaches, similarly to $z=0$, in \autoref{fig:massfuncz}.